JulieDaubercies/Reciplease/README.md

 # Reciplease
 Project 9 - Open ClassRooms

-Reciplease is an app you let you add ingredients an search for Edamam database all recipes corresponding.
+Reciplease is an app which let you add ingredients an search for Edamam database all recipes corresponding.
 In the firts interface you can add (or delete) ingredients and launch the netwwork call :

 <img width="346" alt="Capture d’écran 2021-12-03 à 21 56 30" src="https://user-images.githubusercontent.com/79853433/144672234-bae89cf3-45ed-481f-9024-a59683b8e4b3.png">